Platelet Rich Plasma Injections (PRP) at Manhattan Wellness Group

 The most common indications for platelet-rich plasma treatment is tendinitis or specific joint pain.
 Both pre-op or post-op patients benefit from faster healing and regeneration.
 Initial studies have shown that PRP injections into painful areas provide excellent pain relief.
 Tendons or especially ligaments, have an inadequate blood supply and, when damaged, can heal faster using growth factors and stem cells in the plasma.

 How is the Procedure Performed?

 A doctor takes 30-60 cc's of the patient's blood and places it in a centrifuge to separate it into three layers.
 The top layer includes the plasma and platelets, while the bottom contains red blood cells since they are the most substantial component and the middle layer of the white blood cells.
 The result contains more than four times of blood concentration.
 Once the PRP solution is ready, and the injection area sterilized, numbing medicine can comfort a patient.

 How Well Does PRP Work?

-PRP injections are often combined with a physical therapy program, as the treatment can help facilitate new tissue growth as well.
+PRP injections are often combined with a physical therapy program since physical therapy helps new tissue growth.

-Yes, PRP is covered by your insurance and we’ll be happy to call your insurance and get necessary authorizations.
+Most insurance companies typically cover PRP, and we'd be happy to call your insurance and get the necessary authorizations.